 One of the most common questions we get is: I want to Scuba Dive, how do I get started?”.
-The best thing to do when getting started Scuba Diving is to talk to our trained staff so we can explain the process in depth.
-There are 5 basic areas that have to be completed to become a PADI Open Water Diver.
+The best thing to do when getting started Scuba Diving is to talk to our trained PADI staff so we can explain the process in depth.
+None the less, there are 5 basic areas that have to be completed to become a PADI Open Water Diver.

 1) Paperwork – Like with most things, PADI wants every instructor to have their i’s dotted and their t’s crossed.
 The paperwork will take about 10 minutes and is simple to complete.
 One section of the paperwork asks you questions about your physical health.
 Don’t be alarmed if you you think you may not qualify.
-Many people with “disqualifying qualities” can still dive.
-If you answer YES to any of the questions on your physical form, all you need is a physician permission in writing stating that your particular issue(s) won’t impede your ability to dive.
+Many people with “disqualifying qualities” can still dive!
+If you answer YES to any of the questions on your physical form, all you need is a physician permission in writing stating that your particular issue(s) won’t impede your ability to Scuba.
 Don’t think this will be a timely hassle.
 If they agree, they usually write a quick note giving their authorization in minutes (if applicable).
-Attached is a Medical Statement for you to look at.
+Attached is a Medical Statement for them to use.

-4) Confined Water Dives – Confined water is a general term that refers to either a swimming pool or in a reasonable open water environment.
-“Confined open water” is an open water site that offers swimming pool-like conditions with respect to clarity, calmness, and depth.
-During your confined water dives, you will learn all of the necessary skills to safely and effectively Scuba Dive.
+4) Confined Water Dives – Confined water dives is a general term that refers to training in either a swimming pool or in a reasonable open water environment.
+“Confined ‘open-water’” is an open water site that offers swimming pool-like conditions with respect to clarity, calmness, and depth.
+During your confined water dives, you will“ learn all of the necessary skills to safely and effectively Scuba Dive.

 5) Open Water Dives – This is where you are tested in your ability to demonstrate skills in open water that you learned during your confined water dives.
-You can do this locally during warm months, at the Utah geo-thermal crater, on your own vacations or at one of our dive trips!
+You can do this locally during warm months, at “the Crater” (a 96F geo-thermal location in Utah we visit 2 times per winter), during your own vacations (see #6 below) or on one of our dive trips!

-Many people choose to become a diver because they will be taking a trip to a warm climate and want to experience the underwater world’s plentiful life, beautiful corals and so much more.
-In this case, some opt to do their learning portion and confined water dives locally and finish their open water dives on their vacations.
-This is easily accomplished with FFS&S by recording all of your learning and confined water dives and sending the information to a qualified PADI facility!
+6) Diver Referral – Many people choose to become a diver because they will be taking a vacation to a warm climate and want to experience the underwater world’s plentiful life, beautiful corals and so much more.
+In this case, some opt to do their eLearning portion and confined water dives with FFS&S here in Montana and then finish their open water dives while on their vacations.
+This is easily accomplished with FFS&S when we record all of your eLearning scores and accomplishments during the confined water dives and send the information to a qualified PADI facility where your traveling to!